Leonidas-I/FCC-Pomodoro-Clock/README.md

 ### What i have done in this project on this branch

 nodejs npm git install on Arch
+loader plugin
-loader plugin - webpack config
+webpack config for developement and production
 some npm script
-bundle all in dev mode with live server
+sourcemap for dev mode
 minify optimizecode - extract css
 webpack bundle analyzer in stats.json
+split chunk react react-dom
+add font awesome 5 into webpack

 ### Things i may have improve
-code splitting
+code splitting - dynamic import
 css module
-eslint?
+eslint ?